 Dehydration is a water deficiency in the body.
 Your puppy loses water every day during elimination, the exhalation of each breath, and through the evaporation of saliva during panting.

 Puppies are particularly susceptible to dehydration because they have much less body mass than an adult dog.
-During the hot summer months, overheating during play can also predispose your baby to lose excess water.
-It becomes even more important to supervise your puppy and provide save hot weather games to help prevent dehydration.
+During the hot summer months, overheating during play can also predispose your puppy to excess water loss.
+It becomes even more important to supervise your puppy during hot weather to help prevent dehydration.

-About 75 percent of water loss is due to urination, and another 20 percent occurs through the respiratory tract, mouth, and skin.
+A large majority of a dog's water loss is due to urination.
 These fluids are replaced when the puppy eats and drinks.
-Making sure that lots of clean water are available helps prevent dehydration.
+Making sure that lots of clean water is available helps prevent dehydration.
 Puppies drink more during hot weather, but during winter you must also be sure that the water bowl doesn’t freeze and prevent access to water.
-Anything that increases the fluid loss, or interferes with the body's recouping moisture, may result in dehydration.
+Anything that increases fluid loss, such as vomiting and diarrhea, can also result in dehydration.

 What Causes Dehydration?

-Dehydration can occur as a result of any illness that causes diarrhea or vomiting, or an excessive fever which may result from hyperthermia also known as heatstroke.
-Excessive urination that occurs in diabetes mellitus and kidney disease, bleeding or any condition that causes a reluctance to eat or drink can result in dehydration.
+Dehydration can occur as a result of any illness that causes diarrhea or vomiting.
+Excessive urination that occurs in diabetes mellitus and kidney disease, bleeding or any condition that causes a reluctance to eat or drink can also result in dehydration.

 Signs of Puppy Dehydration

-The earliest noticeable sign of dehydration is dry mucous membranes in which the dog's gums and tongue are sticky instead of wet.
+The earliest noticeable sign of dehydration is dry mucous membranes in which the dog's gums and tongue are sticky or dry instead of wet.
 The saliva may become sticky or even stringy.

 A more obvious sign is a loss of skin elasticity.
 A puppy’s skin normally fits like a comfortable coat, with some room to move particularly in the shoulders.
 Grasp the skin over your pup's neck and shoulders, and gently lift; when normally hydrated, the skin quickly springs back into place upon release.

-Capillary refill time is an accurate measure of hydration.
-This is the time it takes for blood to return to the tissue after pressure is applied, and can be demonstrated by gently pressing a finger against your dog's gums.
+Capillary refill time (CRT) is also a good measure of hydration.
+This is the time it takes for blood to return to mucous membranes after pressure is applied, and can be demonstrated by gently pressing a finger against your dog's gums.
 This briefly blocks blood flow so the tissue turns white when the pressure is quickly released.

 How To Treat Dehydration

 Puppies suffering from moderate to severe dehydration require immediate veterinary attention if they are to survive.
 Fluid therapy will be required to rehydrate the puppy and return his electrolyte (mineral) balance to normal.
-Your veterinarian may show you how to administer fluid therapy to your puppy at home, either by inserting an intravenous catheter or demonstrating how to give subcutaneous (under the skin) fluid.
+Depending on your puppy's needs and what illness caused the dehydration, your puppy may be hospitalized for IV fluids or receive subcutaneous fluids (under the skin) at the vet.

 In mild cases where vomiting is not a problem, simply getting the dog to drink water will be helpful.
-Under normal circumstances, a thirsty dog willing to drink is able to recoup a six percent water deficit in about an hour.
-Your veterinarian may prescribe products similar to children's Pedialyte, which also provides lost minerals.
+Your veterinarian may prescribe products similar to children's Pedialyte, which also provides lost electrolytes.